Shivam-Patel22/CDAC-CLASS-WEBSITE/README.md

 ```

 ### 5. Create an Administrator (Staff) Account
-To access the `/cdac-admin/` management portal, create a superuser:
+To access the staff management portal, create a superuser:
 ```bash
 python manage.py createsuperuser
 ```